mehdichamouma/cleandrive/car_identification_model/Readme.md

-The predict_image.py is using the trained model to detect the Car Plates in the given images as well as detect the Characters inside the found Car Plates
+The predict_image.py is using the trained model to detect the Car Plates in the given images as well as detect the Characters inside the found Car Plates.

+The found Plate No. will be updated via POST request to the Heruko API.

 Usage :